ESSS/esss_fix_format/README.rst

       line-length = 100
       skip-string-normalization = true

-2. Your root directory should have a ``.isort.cfg`` file with the same contents as one in the root of this repository, add those lines:
+2. If your project doesn't have a ``.isort.cfg`` file, create one at the project's *repository* root with the same contents as [the one](https://github.com/ESSS/esss_fix_format/blob/master/.isort.cfg) in the root of this repository.

+3. Run the ``upsert_isort_config`` task to update it (it should be run regularly, specially when adding new dependencies to internal projects, known as "first party" dependencies); *or*, if the project needs special configurations due to dual package and source modes, add these lines (and do not run ``upsert_isort_config``):

    .. code-block:: ini